Silk Road Delights IRT Guests

 The Shangri-La Express: “Hands-down the best train in China.
 We do not consider this a luxury train, but the food, service and entire experience were considerably upgraded since the last time we’d ridden it.

-“And since then, the sleeping cars have been upgraded again.
+“And since then, the sleeping cars have been upgraded again — most recently in 2021.
 Diamond Class cabins now have private en-suite shower and toilet.

 “There is no better way to see these out-of-the-way destinations. ”